nopslip/pyLobster/README.md

 pyLobster
 =============
 Used to audit web servers and applications in how they process HTTP Headers.
 It sends a series of GET requests with custom crafted HTML Headers and then looks for anomalies (regex's for known errors) in the response data.
-Tests can reveal SQL Injection vunerabilites and various other issues that are of interest.
+Tests can reveal SQL Injection vunerabilites and various other issues of interest.

 ****Disclaimer****
 This tool is used to perform reconnaissance only.